 What is no down payment car insurance?

-No down payment car insurance is a type of policy that does not require an upfront deposit.
-Once you pay the first month’s premium, your coverage will start.
+No down payment car insurance is a type of auto insurance policy that does not require money upfront.
+Once you pay the first month’s premium of insurance costs, your coverage will start.

 However, the term no down payment car insurance is somewhat misleading.
-Insurance companies generally do not sell coverage for free, nor do they sell policies labeled “no down payment.”
-You will need to pay at least the first month’s premium – in itself a kind of down payment – before your policy can become active.
+Insurance companies do not sell coverage for free or sell policies labeled “no down payment.”
+You will need to pay at least the first installment of monthly payments – in itself a kind of down payment – before your policy can become active.

 How no down payment auto insurance works

-Drivers can choose to pay their insurance premiums in one of two ways—either in monthly installments or in one lump sum to cover six months or a year at a time.
-When you pay the annual cost upfront, most insurance companies offer a discounted rate.
+Drivers can choose to pay their insurance costs in one of two ways—either in monthly payments or in one lump sum to cover six months or a year at a time.
+Most companies offer a discounted rate on your auto insurance coverage when you pay the annual cost upfront.

-Paying more than the first month’s premium ultimately means you are making a down payment.
-However, that down payment is not a separate cost.
+Ultimately, paying more than the first month’s premium for your auto insurance policy means you are making a down payment.
+However, that down payment is not a separate insurance cost.
 Rather, it is part of your annual premium.
 Think of it as paying a portion of the yearly rate.

 If you opt for no down payment insurance, you pay the premium on a monthly basis.
-For example, if your annual policy costs $800, you would pay around $66 per month.
-This is a good option for drivers who cannot afford to pay more than the monthly rate at one time.
-Throughout the policy period, you must pay the minimum monthly rate to keep your auto insurance in effect.
+For example, if your annual policy costs $800, you would pay around $66 in monthly payments.
+This is a good option for drivers who want affordable car insurance and cannot afford to pay more than the monthly rate at one time.
+You must pay the minimum monthly rate throughout the policy period to keep your auto insurance policy in effect.

 Who can get no down payment insurance?